shojibMahabub/my-test-repo/readme.md

     - switch to a branch - `git checkout <branch name>`
     - delete a branch - `git branch -d <branch name>`
     - rename a branch - `git branch -m <branch name>`

+  - merging and rebasing
+    - rebase one branch code with another - `git rebase <branch name>`
+    - merge one branch code with another - `git merge <branch name>`

 # Branch guide
   - master branch == prodcution == user will use this version of code